 Hardwood floors have never been more popular than they are today.
 Designed to match any decor they are suitable for most areas in the house.
-Hardwood is an excellent choice for those who are looking for easy-to-maintain flooring.
+You should choose hardwood flooring if you want a hard-wearing floor that is easy to maintain.
 Wood flooring adds value and charm to your home.
 Before we learn about cleaning hardwood floors, it would be useful to know about wood flooring.

 What is wood flooring?

 When wood or product manufactured from timber is used as flooring, it is wood flooring.
-Wood, being a very durable product, is a common choice as a flooring material.
+It is not surprising that wood flooring is one of the most common flooring materials to choose.

 Types of wood flooring